chinagreenelvis/NiceHash-Monitor/README.md

 G:\Games
 C:\Some Other Folder
 ```
-Any program launched from the listed directory (and its sub-directories) will trigger the automated switching.
-When no programs from the listed directories are running, mining (and overclocking, if enabled) will be restored.
-You can manually switch between modes by right-clicking the system tray icon.
+When NiceHash Monitor detects running programs that are listed (or in any of the listed directories or their subfolders), it will stop the mining application and automatically switch to the non-overclocking profile listed in the INI file (Profile1 by default).
+When none of the listed programs or programs from the listed directories are running, the mining application will be restarted and the overclocking profile (Profile2 by default) will be reinstated.
+You can manually switch between modes (on/off/auto) by right-clicking the system tray icon.
+The INI file contains the option to enable/disable Afterburner profile switching.

 ...